 NATIONAL WELSH RAREBIT DAY | SEPTEMBER 3

-National Welsh Rarebit Day is observed annually on September 3rd.
+Have a snack on National Welsh Rarebit Day on September 3rd.
 What is a rarebit?
 The cheesy toast was originally called Rabbit in a tongue-in-cheek way in the Welsh language because there is no rabbit in the meal.
 Similar to mock turtle soup having no turtle in it, Welsh rarebit does not contain rabbit.
 This dish is made with toast that has hot cheese poured over it.
 Over time, the dish became known as Welsh Rarebit – a nod to the inside joke.

 In the eighteenth century, Welsh Rarebit was served as a delicious supper.
 Taverns served it with ale.
 While fondue might come to mind, Welsh Rarebit more commonly uses a wheat bread and a cheddar cheese.
 A typical European fondue would start with Swiss cheeses.
-As with any dish, there are different versions and variations of Welsh Rarebit.
+As with any dish, there are variations of Welsh Rarebit.
 Some of the recipes call for cayenne pepper, mustard, Worcestershire or paprika.

 HOW TO OBSERVE NATIONAL WELSH RAREBIT DAY